 I always recommend that marketers aim for an email nurturing sequence of at least once a week, sometimes every day, or every couple of days.
 It really does depend on what is called the ‘buying cycle’ of what you sell.
 Some high-value buying decisions can take months, so bombarding someone’s inbox every day for months would be overkill.
 An email every week wouldn’t.

-There is a cadence you need to find and the best way to find it is to test, test, test.
+There is a cadence you need to find and the best way to find it is to test test test.
 Start with a frequency you feel comfortable with and go higher.
 Then let the data tell you the rest.
 Are the emails being opened?
 Do we have unusually high unsubscribe rates?
-All of the answers lie in the testing part of creating your sequences.
+All of the answers lie in the testing part of creating your email sequences.

 Business-growing email sequences aren’t born perfect, they evolve and develop over time with testing and constant iteration.

-If you want to have higher engagement rates from your leads, then it’s really worth having a sequence of emails that the recipient will be able to relate to and is appropriate for the thing they are buying.
+If you want to have higher engagement rates from your leads, then it’s really worth having an email sequence that the recipient will be able to relate to and is appropriate for the thing they are buying.
+Making the pitch in your lead nurturing email is also important, there is an intelligent way to sell without selling in your email nurture sequences.

 Don’t rush to get to the CTA (Call To Action) either.
-The CTA can always be there subtly (in the PS area of the email, for example:
+It's a critical part of the flow for sure, but don't force a call to action at every opportunity.
+There is a rhythm and dance to create a compelling email nurture sequence, learn the steps.
+The call to action can always be there subtly (in the PS area of the email, for example:

 Did you know there is one thing you MUST include in every email you send?